pippim/pippim.github.io/programs/mserve.md

 style="max-height:640px; width: 100% !important; height: auto !important;">
   </video>

-Note that if you resize the window the artwork animation also shrinks and expands accordingly.
-It will maintain the "square" proportions and the skin background color can change depending on the color of the pixel at "3, 3" in the artwork.
+*Note:* If you resize the window, the artwork animation also resizes accordingly.
+It will maintain the "square" proportions.
+The "skin" background color can change depending on the new color of the pixel at coordinates "3, 3" of the resized artwork.

 **May 18, 2023 Revision**